-Program Coordinator-Onboarding, Testing, and Orientation
+Onboarding, Testing, and Orientation

-The Program Coordinator for Onboarding, Testing, and Orientation is located in the Adult Basic Education building.
-The Program Coordinator provides individual onboarding to help students apply for admission into the program.
+Onboarding, Testing, and Orientation is located in the Adult Education building.
+The Adult Education staff provides mandatory onboarding to help students apply for admission into the program.
 They also coordinate placement testing for new and current students.
-The Program Coordinator offers general orientation to explain how the ABE program works, including how to successfully complete and earn their HiSET certificate.
+The mandatory orientation offers general information to explain how the AE program works, including how to successfully complete and earn their HiSET certificate.
 They also offer digital learning orientation to help students navigate the online learning platform for online classrooms.